 Canadian Physiotherapy Examination

 Starting January 2026, CAPR’s single licensure examination will replace the current two-exam model.
 At this time, NSRPT will adopt the new CAPR exam (Canadian Physiotherapy Exam – CPTE) as the pathway to full registration.
-All applicants must complete the single licensure examination to be eligible for full parciticing registration/licensing with NSRPT.
+All applicants must complete the single licensure examination to be eligible for full practicing registration/licensing with NSRPT.

 The single licensure examination will: